Guideline on non-automatic scales correctly applied: These requirements result for your CE-compliant product

 Why should the manufacturer issue an EU declaration of conformity?

-The manufacturer shall issue an EU declaration of conformity to provide the necessary information in accordance with Directive 2014/31 on the conformity of non-automatic scales with the requirements of this Directive and other harmonised standards and legislation.
+The manufacturer shall issue an EU declaration of conformity to provide the necessary information in accordance with Directive 2014/31 on the conformity of non-automatic scales with the requirements of these Directive and other harmonized standards and legislation.

 Who is the "authorised representative" within the meaning of Directive 2014/31?